apache/druid/docs/content/querying/segmentmetadataquery.md

 * Merging can be strict or lenient.
 See *lenientAggregatorMerge* below for details.

 * The form of the result is a map of column name to aggregator.

+#### rollup

+* `rollup` in the result is true/false/null.
+* When merging is enabled, if some are rollup, others are not, result is null.

 ### lenientAggregatorMerge